• Skip to primary navigation

 Yeast expiration: check the date of the yeast and ensure it is not expired.

-Improper yeast activation: Yeast needs warm liquid (not hot) and sugar to activate, if the temperature is too high or too low or the yeast is dead, the dough won't rise.
+Improper yeast activation: Yeast needs warm liquid (not hot) and sugar to activate, if the temperature is too high or too low or the yeast is inactive, the dough won't rise.

 Lack of moisture: Yeast needs moisture to survive and grow, so dough that's too dry will not rise.